Rewan120/-Traffic-Accidents-Analysis---Tableau-Dashboard-Insights/README.md

 Weather Impact (Bar Chart) – Analyzes how weather conditions influence accident frequency.

-Road Type Analysis (Bar Chart) – Displays which types of roads have the highest accident occurrences.
+Road Type Analysis (Treemaps) – Displays which types of roads have the highest accident occurrences.

 Accident Severity (Pie Chart) – Highlights the distribution of minor, serious, and fatal accidents.